 The Easiest, Simplest Method for Icing

 This is a two-step process.
-First you make a slightly thicker icing, a.k.a. "border icing," and use this to trace the outline around your cookie.
-Then you make a slightly looser icing, a.k.a. "flood icing," and fill in the area in the middle of the cookie.
-The "border icing" will work as a barrier to hold in the more liquidy "flood icing," creating a completely smooth layer of icing over the cookie.
+First you make a slightly thicker icing, called "border icing," and use this to trace the outline around your cookie.
+Then you make a slightly looser icing, called "flood icing," and fill in the area in the middle of the cookie.
+The border icing will work as a barrier to hold in the more liquidy flood icing, creating a completely smooth layer of icing over the cookie.

 You can color your border and flood icing with food coloring.
 I like plain white borders and vibrant centers, but you could color the border and the flood icing with the same color or use contrasting colors.
 You can also draw designs inside the cookies using either the border icing or by dropping a contrasting color of flood icing over the the cookie after you've finished flooding it.

-I find that squeeze bottles work just as well as piping bags for decorating and are easier for us non-pro bakers to work with and they're easy to clean.
-My favorite are little 8-ounce squeeze bottles that you can find at Michael's and other craft stores.
+I find that squeeze bottles work just as well as piping bags for decorating and are easier for us non-pro bakers to work with.
+Plus, they're easy to clean!
+My favorites are little eight-ounce squeeze bottles that you can find at Michael's and other craft stores.
 A small funnel makes it easy to fill them.
-The thicker border icing sometimes needs a little coaxing to get into the bottle — squeezing the bottle creates some suction that will help pull the icing into the bottle (check out the photos in the slide show).
+The thicker border icing sometimes needs a little coaxing to get into the bottle — squeezing the bottle creates some suction that will help pull the icing into the bottle (check out the photos in the slideshow).

 Royal icing is what professional bakers typically use for this kind of cookie decorating.
-It's made with either whipped egg whites or whipped meringue powder along with powdered sugar and water and tends to be a little more stable and thicker than straight powder sugar icing.
+It's made with either whipped egg whites or whipped meringue powder along with powdered sugar and water, and it tends to be a little more stable and thicker than straight powdered sugar icing.

-Royal icing great for fine-detailed decorating work and Martha Stewart aspirants, but for the most part, I'm just not that fancy.
+Royal icing is great for fine-detailed decorating work and Martha Stewart, but for the most part, I'm just not that fancy.
 I am totally happy with a cookie simply flooded with a layer of crunchy, sugary icing.
-I also like the fact that straight powder sugar icing can be made with a fork and bowl in just a few seconds and doesn't require any disclaimers about raw eggs when sharing the resulting cookies.
+I also like the fact that straight powdered sugar icing can be made with a fork and bowl in just a few seconds and doesn't require any disclaimers about raw eggs when sharing the resulting cookies.

-These cookies might not be quite what the pros would go for, but for friends and family, these fuss-free, homemade, hand-iced, sugary sugar cookies are a credit to the cookie tray.
+These cookies might not be quite what the pros would go for, but for friends and family, these fuss-free, homemade, hand-iced sugar cookies are a credit to the cookie tray.

 The Best Cookies for Decorating with Icing

-Make sure your cookie are completely cool before you start decorating or the icing will melt as you decorate.
+Make sure your cookies are completely cool before you start decorating or the icing will melt as you decorate.
 I usually find it easiest to make the cookies on one day and decorate them the next.
-Since the decorating itself is fairly time consuming, I also sometimes set up a cookie-decorating station on my counter and decorate a handful of cookies at a time over the course of a day or two.
+Since the decorating itself is fairly time-consuming, I also sometimes set up a cookie-decorating station on my counter and decorate a handful of cookies at a time over the course of a day or two.